pallets/flask/docs/patterns/distribute.rst

 a package, head over to the :ref:`larger-applications` pattern to see how this can be done.

-A working deployment with distribute is the first step into more complex and more automated deployment scenarios.
+A working deployment with setuptools is the first step into more complex and more automated deployment scenarios.
 If you want to fully automate the process, also read the :ref:`fabric-deployment` chapter.